ansible/ansible/docsite/latest/rst/intro_installation.rst

 Remote Node Requirements
 ````````````````````````

-On the managed nodes, you only need Python 2.4 or later, but if you are are running less than Python 2.6 on them, you will also need:
+On the managed nodes, you only need Python 2.4 or later, but if you are are running less than Python 2.5 on the remotes, you will also need:

 * ``python-simplejson``